 Ester-C Side Effects

-Note: This document contains side effect information about ascorbic acid.
-Some of the dosage forms listed on this page may not apply to the brand name Ester-C.
+Note: This page contains information about the side effects of ascorbic acid.
+Some of the dosage forms included on this document may not apply to the brand name Ester-C.

 For the Consumer

 Applies to ascorbic acid: oral capsule, oral capsule extended release, oral capsule liquid filled, oral granule, oral liquid, oral lozenge/troche, oral powder, oral powder for solution, oral powder for suspension, oral solution, oral syrup, oral tablet, oral tablet chewable, oral tablet extended release, oral wafer

 In addition to its needed effects, some unwanted effects may be caused by ascorbic acid (the active ingredient contained in Ester-C).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking ascorbic acid, check with your doctor or nurse as soon as possible:Less common or rare: - with high doses

 Some of the side effects that can occur with ascorbic acid may not need medical attention.
 As your body adjusts to the medicine during treatment these side effects may go away.
 Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
 If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common or rare: - with high doses

 - dizziness or faintness (with the injection only)

 For Healthcare Professionals